 In addition, some programs require the following (see specific requirements for each program):

-In addition to fulfilling all the general University requirements, applicants whose permanent residence is other than the United States must meet the following requirements.
+The application procedure & requirements can be found here.
+In addition to fulfilling all the general University requirements, applicants whose permanent residence is other than the United States must meet the following requirements:

 Evidence of English Language Proficiency

 Applicants are required to submit evidence of English Language Proficiency.
-This may be done thru submission of TOEFL scores, IELTS academic test scores or completion of an English Language Service (ELS) program.
+This may be done through submission of TOEFL scores, IELTS academic test scores, Duolingo English Test scores, or completion of an English Language Service (ELS) program.

 If you require a student visa, please indicate this on the application form.
 If you are already in the United States, please supply a copy of your current visa.
 If you are currently attending another university on an I-20, you will need a new I-20 document for WCU (transfer).